Brands and model names are protected by law. Unless using common names, write trade mark names and use symbols so people can understand legal status.

 The way a trade mark or brand is written is part of the intellectual property of its owner.
 Trade mark owners sometimes take legal action to prevent names being used in a generic sense.

-If a term is still a trade mark, you should use it only for that brand and use a capital letter.
+If a term is still registered as a trade mark, you should use it only for that brand and use a capital letter.
 This may vary between different countries.

 It’s more difficult when brands are becoming generic terms but are also still used as trade marks.
 ‘Thermos’ and ‘Hoover’ are examples.